 Truck Accident Attorney Serving Alameda County

 A truck accident has the potential to cause serious injuries that result in huge medical bills, significant missed work, and debilitating pain.
-Oakland truck accident lawyer Stephen M. Fuerch has been helping victims of truck accidents for more than 35 years.
+Pleasanton truck accident lawyer Stephen M. Fuerch has been helping victims of truck accidents for more than 35 years.
 If you have been injured in a truck accident you may be entitled to compensation for your injuries.

 Truck Accidents Injure Thousands of Californians Each Year